-If you lived in Western Sahara instead of United States, you would:
+If you moved to Western Sahara from the United States, you would:

 MAKE 95.3% LESS MONEY EVERY YEAR